West Sumatra

-West Sumatra is home to the Minangkabau people, although the traditional Minangkabau region is actually wider than the province's boundaries, covering up to the southern region of North Sumatra, the western region of Riau, the western region of Jambi, the northern region of Bengkulu, and Negeri Sembilan in Malaysia.
+West Sumatra is home to the Minangkabau people, although the traditional Minangkabau region is actually wider than the province's boundaries, covering up to the western coast of North Sumatra, the southwestern coast of Aceh, the western region of Riau, the western region of Jambi, the northern region of Bengkulu, and Negeri Sembilan in Malaysia.
 Another native ethnic group is the Mentawai people, who inhabit the western islands of the same name.
 Islam is a predominant religion in the province, with about 97.4% of the total population.

 West Sumatra was the centre of the Pagaruyung Kingdom, founded by Adityawarman in 1347.
-The first European to come to the region was a French traveler named Jean Parmentier who arrived around 1523.
+The first European to come to the region was a French explorer and cartographer named Jean Parmentier who arrived around 1523.
 The region was later colonised by the Dutch Empire and became a residency named Sumatra's West Coast (Sumatra's Westkust), whose administrative area included the present-day Kampar Regency in Riau and Kerinci Regency in Jambi.
 Before becoming a province in 1957, West Sumatra was a part of the province of Central Sumatra (1948–1957), alongside Riau, Jambi, and the Riau Islands.